-Proposal No. 1 (to elect directors): Directors will be elected by a plurality of the votes cast at the 2017 Annual Meeting.
-The eight director nominees receiving the greatest number of affirmative votes of the shares entitled to be voted will be elected as directors to serve until the next annual meeting of stockholders.
-Broker non-votes are not considered votes cast on the matter and will have no effect on the outcome of the proposal.
+Proposal No. 1 (to elect the nine director nominees named in this Proxy Statement): Directors will be elected by a plurality of the votes cast at the 2018 Annual Meeting.
+The nine director nominees named in this Proxy Statement receiving the greatest number of affirmative votes of the shares entitled to be voted will be elected as directors to serve until the next annual meeting of stockholders.
+Broker non-votes are not considered votes cast on the matter and will have no effect on the outcome of this proposal.
 Our Corporate Governance Guidelines require any incumbent director who receives a greater number of votes "withheld" than votes "for" in an uncontested election to promptly submit a written offer of resignation to the Nominating and Corporate Governance Committee (the "N&CG Committee"), which will review and evaluate the offer of resignation and recommend to the Board whether to accept or reject the resignation.
-The Board will decide whether to accept or reject the resignation, the rationale behind such decision, within 90 days after the election results for the 2017 Annual Meeting are certified.
+The Board will decide whether to accept or reject the resignation and publicly disclose its decision and, if it rejects the resignation, the rationale behind such decision, within 90 days after the election results for the 2018 Annual Meeting are certified.

-Proposal No. 2 (to ratify the appointment of the Company's independent registered public accounting firm): Approval of Proposal No. 2 will require the affirmative vote by the holders of stock having a majority of the votes which could be cast by holders of shares (i) present in person or by proxy at the 2017 Annual Meeting and (ii) entitled to vote on such matter.
+Proposal No. 2 (to ratify the appointment of the Company's independent registered public accounting firm): Approval of Proposal No. 2 will require the affirmative vote by the holders of stock having a majority of the votes which could be cast by holders of shares (i) present in person or by proxy at the 2018 Annual Meeting and (ii) entitled to vote on such matter.
 Abstentions will have the same practical effect as votes against the proposal.
-Proposal No. 2 is considered a routine matter; therefore, no broker non-votes are expected in connection with the proposal.
+Proposal No. 2 is considered a routine matter; therefore, no broker non-votes are expected in connection with this proposal.

-Proposal No. 3 (to approve, on a non-binding advisory basis, the compensation of our executive officers): Approval of Proposal No. 3 will require the affirmative vote by the holders of stock having a majority of the votes which could be cast by the holders of shares (i) present in person or by proxy at the 2017 Annual Meeting and (ii) entitled to vote on such matter.
+Proposal No. 3 (to approve, on a non-binding advisory basis, the compensation of our Named Executive Officers, as described in this Proxy Statement): Approval of Proposal No. 3 will require the affirmative vote by the holders of stock having a majority of the votes which could be cast by the holders of shares (i) present in person or by proxy at the 2018 Annual Meeting and (ii) entitled to vote on such matter.
 Abstentions will have the same practical effect as votes against the proposal.
-Broker non-votes are not considered entitled to vote on the matter and will have no effect on the outcome of the proposal.
+Broker non-votes are not considered entitled to vote on the matter and will have no effect on the outcome of this proposal.